Svetlana082002/home_3/instruction.md

 ## Working with spreadsheets

 ## Conclusion
-Git is a perfect tool for working with feature branch I think it's a good practice to use Git
+Git is a perfect tool for working with feature branch.

+I think it's a good practice to use Git.

 You can use Git for several purposes.